-This is my absolute favourite and my first choice for most of my recordings and concerts.
-The round, powerful and yet very versatile sound of this electric bass has fascinated me from day 1.
+This is my absolute favorite and my first choice for most of my bass recordings and concerts.
+The round, powerful and yet very versatile sound of this electric bass has fascinated me from day one.

 The Jazz Bass was launched by Fender in 1960 and can be seen as a further development of the Precision Bass.